rsnyder/juncture/docs/quick-start.md

 2. In the newly created repository, enable Github Pages by selecting **Pages** from the **Code and automation** section in the repository **Settings** page.
 In the **Pages** form select **main** from the **Branch** pull-down menu and press **Save**.

-## Create a new Markdown file with some commonly used Juncture tags
+## Add a Juncture essay with some commonly used Juncture tags

 1. In the newly created repository, create a new markdown file for the Juncture essay by selecting **Create new file** from the **Add file** pull-down menu located on the repository home page.
 2. In the file name input field enter "example.md"
-3. In the editor field add the text found at this [link](https://raw.githubusercontent.com/juncture-digital/examples/main/monument-valley.md)
+3. In the editor field add the text found at this [link](https://raw.githubusercontent.com/juncture-digital/examples/main/monument-valley/README.md)
 4. Press the **Commit changes...** button located at the top-right of the page.

+?> Note: This example essay is created in a stepwise process in the [Getting Started](/docs/getting-started) guide.

 ## View your essay